microsoft/rushstack-websites/websites/rushjs.io/docs/pages/developer/project_tags.md

 ## Tag syntax

-The tag name must be one or more words separated by hyphens, where a word may contain lowercase letters, digits, and the period character.
+The tag name must be one or more words separated by hyphens or slashes, where a word may contain lowercase ASCII letters, digits, `.`, and `@` characters.
 Some examples:

 ```bash
 rush list --to tag:my-custom-tag